arjsingh/azureml-previews/previews/automl-dnn-nlp/README.md

 * Azure subscription.
 If you don't have an Azure subscription, , sign up to try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/) today.
 * A Workspace with GPUs available.
 Please check [this page](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) for more details of GPU instances provided by Azure
 * In order to utilize this new feature with our SDK, please follow the setup instruction on [this page](https://github.com/ZeratuuLL/azureml-examples/tree/main/python-sdk/tutorials/automl-with-azureml).
-That would be enough to start AutoML DNN-NLP runs with jupyter notebook.
-If you would like to explore more about our DNN-NLP module, you can do ``` pip install azureml-automl-dnn-nlp ```
+That would be enough to start AutoML DNN-NLP runs with a jupyter notebook.
+If you would like to explore more about our DNN-NLP offering, you can do so by running ``` pip install azureml-automl-dnn-nlp ```

 ## Getting started

 ### Quick Start
-For a quick start with a live notebook, please refer to [this example notebook](https://github.com/ZeratuuLL/azureml-examples/tree/lifengwei/multiclass-notebook/python-sdk/tutorials/automl-with-azureml/automl-dnn-nlp) for a complete AutoML DNN-NLP run for multi-class scenario.
+For a quick start with a live demo notebook, please refer to [this example notebook](https://github.com/ZeratuuLL/azureml-examples/tree/lifengwei/multiclass-notebook/python-sdk/tutorials/automl-with-azureml/automl-dnn-nlp) for a complete AutoML DNN-NLP run for multi-class scenario.
 You can also learn how to run multi-label and NER tasks with code snippets example and sample data.

 ### General procedure
 For the general procedure of setting AutoML DNN-NLP run, all three scenarios share similar steps: